 A few tips and tricks!

--I take a micro nutrient complex, essential oil omega complex, and a cellular vitality complex.
-It includes biotin which is essential for kickstarting the hair growing process!
+-Take your vitamins!
+The one I am taking includes biotin which is essential for kickstarting the hair growing process!
 Giving your body what it needs will help your hair grow naturally :)

 -Lots of water to flush out toxins and a diet rich in protein help as well!
 You want your hair to grow strong and healthy so having toxins in your body or not eating a healthy diet isn't helping you out.
 Think long term!